 Personal loans rates and credit card debt consolidation

-The difference in the average interest rates for personal loans and credit cards with a balance has increased since 2003 when they were roughly the same (~12%) to a spread of more than 4% in 2019.
+The difference in the average interest rates for personal loans and credit cards with a balance has increased since 2003 when they were roughly the same (~12%) to a spread of nearly 8% in 2022.

 Since 2010, the personal loans sector has seen a sharp increase in the number of lenders and significant shifts in the market share of unsecured installment loan balances.

-Although all lender types lost ground to Fintech lenders, traditional finance companies were the biggest losers with a 13% drop in market share (source).
+Although all lender types (save those in TransUnion’s tiny but growing “Others” category) have lost ground to fintech lenders, traditional finance companies were the biggest losers with a 16% drop in market share from 2013 to 2022.

 What is a fintech lender?

-One of the key advantages of ‘fintech lenders’ is that they have been more willing to expose themselves to regulatory risk around using alternative data sources for underwriting or leveraging emerging technologies like machine learning in their underwriting algorithms.
-While these emerging technologies may be able to more accurately determine the default risk of potential borrowers, legal grey areas exist around disparate impact on protected classes or providing proper adverse action documentation, for example. (source).
+One of the key advantages of fintech lenders is that they have been more willing to expose themselves to regulatory risk around using alternative data sources for underwriting or leveraging emerging technologies like machine learning in their underwriting algorithms.
+While these emerging technologies may be able to more accurately determine the default risk of potential borrowers, legal grey areas exist around the disparate impact on protected classes or providing proper adverse action documentation, for example.